pnp/sp-dev-fx-webparts/samples/react-graph-groupviewer/README.md

     * in the command line run:
         * `npm install`
         * `gulp serve --nobrowser`
-    * browse to your hosted workbench and add the webpart.
+    * browse to your hosted workbench and add the web part.

 ## Features